Koisuru One Piece: Manga

 Written and illustrated by Daiki Ihara, Koisuru One Piece began serialization on Shueisha's Shōnen Jump+ manga service on June 18, 2018.
 The series went on hiatus on November 7, 2021, due to Ihara launching Protect Me, Shugomaru! in Weekly Shōnen Jump later in the year.
-It resumed serialization on April 10, 2025.
-Its chapters have been compiled into eleven tankōbon volumes as of November 2025.
+It resumed serialization on April 10, 2025, and ended on January 22, 2026.
+Its chapters have been compiled into twelve tankōbon volumes as of January 2026.